whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

    1. Copy to Workspace from another workspace
    1. Move to workspace from another workspace

-* [ ] Connect to Git
-1. Create a new empty tale
-1. Select "Connect to Git Repository" menu item from Tale menu
-1. Confirm notification progress and success
-1. Once complete, navigate to the Tale workspace and confirm that the repository has been cloned

 * [ ] Files - Non-Owned Tale
 1. Open a Tale that you don't have write permissions to
 1. Attempt to add data to the workspace and external data